Robert Hughes (critic)

-Robert Studley Forrest Hughes AO (28 July 1938 – 6 August 2012) was an Australian-born art critic, writer, and producer of television documentaries.
+Robert Studley Forrest Hughes (28 July 1938 – 6 August 2012) was an Australian-born art critic, writer, and producer of television documentaries.
 He was described in 1997 by Robert Boynton of The New York Times as "the most famous art critic in the world."

 Hughes earned widespread recognition for his book and television series on modern art, The Shock of the New, and for his longstanding position as art critic with TIME magazine.
 He is also known for his best seller The Fatal Shore (1986), a study of the British convict system in early Australian history.
 Known for his contentious critiques of art and artists, Hughes was generally conservative in his tastes, although he did not belong to a particular philosophical camp.
 His writing was noted for its power and elegance.

 Early life

 Hughes was born in Sydney, in 1938.
 His father and paternal grandfather were lawyers.
 Hughes's father, Geoffrey Forrest Hughes, was a pilot in the First World War, with later careers as a solicitor and company director.
 He died from lung cancer when Robert was aged 12.
 His mother was Margaret Eyre Sealy, née Vidal.
 His elder brother was Australian politician Thomas Eyre Forrest Hughes, the father of former Sydney Lord Mayor Lucy Turnbull, the wife of former Australian Prime Minister Malcolm Turnbull.
 He had another brother Geoffrey and one sister, Constance.

 Growing up in Rose Bay, Sydney, Hughes was educated at Saint Ignatius' College, Riverview before studying arts and then architecture at the University of Sydney.
 At university, he associated with the Sydney "Push" – a group of artists, writers, intellectuals and drinkers.
 Among the group were Germaine Greer and Clive James.